 Experience the beer boom that is taking Buffalo by storm!
 With several new and long-time favorite breweries spread across neighborhoods and towns all over the region, from Downtown Buffalo to suburban communities, craft beer is a leading catalyst of our local resurgence.
-So grab your Buffalo Niagara Brewcation Destination Passport and make sure these craft breweries are on your beer-centric itinerary during your next trip into town:
+So grab your Buffalo Niagara Brewcation brochure and make sure these craft breweries are on your beer-centric itinerary during your next trip into town:

 1. Big Ditch Brewing Company

 In the heart of downtown Buffalo lies a brewery known for it’s vibrant space honoring the spirit of the Erie Canal.
 Big Ditch has a penchant for nailing the formula of what makes a great beer (which is why they won New York State’s Best Craft Brewery award at TAP Festival in 2016).
 As the company was founded by two former biotech scientists, that should be no surprise.